Distinguishing Tidal Disruption Events and Changing-look Active Galactic Nuclei via Variation of Mid-infrared Color: Introduction

 Despite these findings, there is a lack of complete TDE samples because dust-obscured TDEs are hard to detect by optical or X-ray surveys.
 Fortunately, the TDE's UV emission heats the surrounding dust to produce infrared (IR) re-radiation, known as IR echo \citep[e.g.,][]{Jiang2016,vanVelzen2016}.
 Dust-obscured TDEs can reveal themselves by their IR echoes as IR outbursts, for example, Arp 299-B AT1 \citep{Mattila2018} and AT 2017gbl \citep{Kool2020}.
-Thanks to the all-sky mid-infrared (MIR) sky survey of the Wide-field Infrared Survey Explorer \citep[WISE,][]{Wright2010}, hundreds of MIR outbursts in centers of galaxies have been discovered \citep{Jiang2021,Reynolds2022,Masterson2024,Necker2024}.
-The derived event rate is $\sim2-5\times10^{-5}$ galaxy$^{-1}$ yr$^{-1}$, similar to the rate of optical and X-ray TDEs, implying that optical and X-ray surveys may have missed a significant fraction of TDEs.
+Thanks to the all-sky mid-infrared (MIR) sky survey of the Wide-field Infrared Survey Explorer \citep[WISE,][]{Wright2010}, hundreds of MIR outbursts in centers of galaxies have been discovered \citep{Jiang2021,Reynolds2022,Masterson2024,Necker2025}.
+More than $\sim$80\% of these MIR outbursts were not detected in optical/X-ray bands.
+On the other hand, optical TDEs rarely have strong IR emission \citep{Jiang2021_optsample}.
+These suggest that optical/X-ray TDEs and MIR outbursts may be two distinct groups with little overlap.
+The event rate of MIR outbursts obtained by \citet{Jiang2021} is $\sim5\times10^{-5}$ galaxy$^{-1}$ yr$^{-1}$, while that by \citet{Masterson2024} and \citet{Necker2025} is lower with $\sim2-3\times10^{-5}$ galaxy$^{-1}$ yr$^{-1}$, possibly because the former work did not remove the contribution of AGN outbursts.
+These event rates are similar to the rate of optical and X-ray TDEs, implying that optical and X-ray surveys may have missed a significant fraction of TDEs.